Skip to main content

 model = models.resnet18(weights=True)

-# Change the model to evaluation mode
+# Switch to evaluation mode

 model.eval()